wanchain/explore-wanchain/README.md

 - Cross-chain wanBridges secured by trustless staking and delegation mechanism
 - Enables bidirectional asset transfer between Ethereum and Wanchain

-Wanchain 4.0
+### Wanchain 4.0

-T-Bridge Framework
+**T-Bridge Framework**

-T-Bridge framework enables cross-chain connection with private blockchains T-Bridge enables the exchanges of assets and data between public and private blockchains
+- T-Bridge framework enables cross-chain connection with private blockchains
+- T-Bridge enables the exchanges of assets and data between public and private blockchains

-Galaxy Consensus 03
+### Galaxy Consensus

+**Galaxy Consensus Proof of Stake**

-Galaxy Consensus Proof of Stake
+- Consensus mechanism upgraded to Galaxy Proof of Stake
-Consensus mechanism upgraded to Galaxy Proof of Stake Permissionless consensus mechanism based on Ouroboros Proof of Stake Trustless & non-custodial delegation mechanism
+- Permissionless consensus mechanism based on Ouroboros Proof of Stake
+- Trustless & non-custodial delegation mechanism

-Wanchain 3.0 04
+### Wanchain 3.0

-Expansion of cross-chain mechanism to support both BTC and EOS transactions Cross-chain transactions with BTC
+**Expansion of cross-chain mechanism to support both BTC and EOS transactions**

+- Cross-chain transactions with BTC
-Cross-chain transactions with EOS
+- Cross-chain transactions with EOS

-Wanchain 2.0   05
+### Wanchain 2.0

-Storeman group powered Wanchain — Ethereum cross-chain transactions
+**Storeman group powered Wanchain — Ethereum cross-chain transactions**

-Cross-chain transactions with Ethereum
+-Cross-chain transactions with Ethereum
-Permissioned Storeman groups enable cross-chain transactions
+-Permissioned Storeman groups enable cross-chain transactions

-Wanchain 1.0  06
+### Wanchain 1.0

-Mainnet Launch
+**Mainnet Launch**

-Wanchain launches an independent blockchain focused on developing the interoperability and privacy features which are prerequisites for the future of digital finance
+-Wanchain launches an independent blockchain focused on developing the interoperability and privacy features which are prerequisites for the future of digital finance
-Theoretical blueprints for interoperability features completed Features private transactions and smart contracts at launch with work on interoperability features underway
+-Theoretical blueprints for interoperability features completed -Features private transactions and smart contracts at launch with work on interoperability features underway